kbaum/heroku-database-backups/README.md

 ```

 Now we need to set some environment variables in order to get the heroku cli working properly using the [heroku-buildpack-toolbet](We are using the https://github.com/gregburek/heroku-buildpack-toolbelt.git).
+you can do so using the bin/config.py or setting the env variables yourself.

 ```
 heroku config:add HEROKU_TOOLBELT_API_EMAIL=your-email@gmail.com -a my-database-backups